CIDG-FM

 CIDG-FM (101.7 FM, "Rebel Rock 101.7") is a radio station in Ottawa, Ontario.
-Owned by Torres Media, it broadcasts a Oldies format serving the National Capital Region.
+Owned by Torres Media, it broadcasts a mainstream rock format serving the National Capital Region.
 Its studios are located on Ridgewood Avenue, while its transmitter is located atop an apartment tower on Montreal Road East at Bathgate Drive in Gloucester.

 History

 Licensing, blues format

 The station's application was awarded to Torres Media, and approved by the Canadian Radio-television and Telecommunications Commission on August 26, 2008.
 The station began testing its signal on 101.9 FM on June 1, 2010 and launched the morning of June 7, 2010.
 The station originally broadcast a blues and blues-rock format branded as Dawg-FM.

 CRTC Commissioner Michel Morin took the unusual step of issuing a dissenting opinion towards the approval of CIDG's licence, in which he stated that Corus Entertainment's competing proposal for a new talk radio station served a greater need in the market.
 In his dissent, Morin called attention to the fact that very few other radio stations in North America offer a primarily blues-based format, suggesting that there may not be sufficient audience demand to support the station in the long term.

 On November 21, 2008, federal Minister of Canadian Heritage and Official Languages James Moore issued a statement calling on the CRTC to review its approval of both CIDG and Astral Media's new classic hits station CJOT-FM.
 Moore asked the commission to assess whether the francophone population of the Ottawa-Gatineau area was sufficiently well-served by existing French radio services, and to consider licensing one or more of the French language applications, which included a Christian music station, a community radio station and a campus radio station for the Université du Québec en Outaouais, in addition to or instead of the approved stations.

 In the resulting round of hearings, Torres proposed that a new francophone station could be licensed on 94.5 FM, although such a station would be second-adjacent to Astral's CIMF-FM.
 Industry Canada subsequently aired a testing signal on 94.5 in May 2009 to determine whether the signal could be used without affecting CIMF.
 The test found that the signal could be used without causing significant interference to CIMF, and Astral consequently gave its consent to the use of the frequency as long as the company retained its licence for CJOT.
-On April 8, 2010, CIDG-FM received approval to decrees its average effective radiated power from 1,300 watts to 934 watts, by increasing the maximum ERP from 3,000 watts to 4,500 watts (effective height of antenna above average terrain of 98 metres), and by relocating the antenna.
+On April 8, 2010, CIDG-FM received approval to decrease its average effective radiated power from 1,300 watts to 934 watts, by increasing the maximum ERP from 3,000 watts to 4,500 watts (effective height of antenna above average terrain of 98 metres), and by relocating the antenna.